ironbar/arc25/docs/05_Solution_Summary.md

 ![alt text](res/1761473956486_image.png)

 <!-- Why ARC is important --->
 ARC is important because it is currently the only benchmark that measures intelligence.
-All the other benchmarks just measure skill (math skills, coding skills, general knowledge).
+All the other benchmarks just measure skill (math skills, coding skills, general knowledge...).
 If we want to make progress towards AGI, ARC is the north star metric that we should follow.

 ## Vision: Search and learn